pnpm/pnpm/.changeset/cyan-dingos-switch.md

 "@pnpm/outdated": minor
 ---

-Don't request the full metadata just for just getting the list of dist-tags.
+Don't request the full metadata just for getting the list of dist-tags.